 There are many ways for an LLC to raise capital.
 It can sell memberships to new members and new membership classes can be created with different profit characteristics or voting.

 Ease of Ownership Transfer

 Ownership of an LLC is easily transferred.
 Interests may be sold to other parties, such as third parties, while not disrupting the operations of the business.
 Also with ownership transfer, tax ID numbers and newly acquired bank accounts are required.

 Disadvantages of an LLC Compared to a Sole Proprietorship and a Partnership

 An LLC does cost more to run and maintain than a partnership or sole proprietorship.
 This is because there are yearly state fees, filing fees, and formation fees.
 LLCs also don't require as many formalities as a corporation, however, more paperwork is still involved versus the partnership and sole proprietorships.

 LLC owners should keep their personal records separate from the business in order to have some liability protection.
 Personal money should never be mixed in with the LLC's money.

-If you need help with sole proprietorships or partnerships, you can post your legal need on UpCounsel’s marketplace.
+If you need help with sole proprietorships or partnerships, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb